adasq/adasq.github.io/_posts/scheduling-in-react-16-x/2020-06-24-scheduling-in-react-16-x.md

 # Trying to implement a simple scheduler

-I will explain how it is managed by React, but, to understand the underlying problem, let’s write some simple piece of code…
+I will explain how it is managed by React, but, to understand the underlying problem, let’s write some simple piece of code...

 Let’s simulate a heavy browser app: